LEARNAcademy/syllabus/rails_model/active_record_relationships.md

 ### Stretch Challenge

 * Add a credit limit to each card
-* Using Active Record in `rails console`, find the total credit extended to the owner with two credit cards
+* Find the total credit extended to the owner with two credit cards